jackalkahwati/resonant-worlds-explorer/README.md

 ## 🙏 Acknowledgments

+### NASA Space Apps Challenge 2025
+This project was created for the **2025 NASA Space Apps Challenge** (October 4-5, 2025).

+**Challenge**: A World Away - Hunting for Exoplanets with AI
+**Funded by**: NASA's Earth Science Division through a contract with Booz Allen Hamilton, Mindgrub, and SecondMuse.

+### Data & Tools
-- **NASA** - For making Kepler, TESS, and JWST data publicly available
+- **NASA** - For making Kepler, TESS, K2, and JWST data publicly available through MAST
+- **NASA Exoplanet Archive** - Comprehensive catalog of confirmed planets and candidates
 - **lightkurve** - Excellent Python package for light curve analysis
+- **astroquery** - NASA archive access tools
 - **Modulus** - Exact AI for physics computation
 - **The exoplanet community** - For decades of groundbreaking research